Huntite: Syntheses

-In 1983 Oomori et al. claimed laboratory synthesis of huntite at 33 °C when adding a sodium carbonate solution to concentrated sea water saturated with calcium bicarbonate.
+In 1983, Oomori et al. claimed laboratory synthesis of huntite at 33 °C when adding a sodium carbonate solution to concentrated seawater saturated with calcium bicarbonate.

-In 2006, Zaitseva et al noted the precipitation of huntite at room temperature and atmospheric pressure.
-In laboratory experiments originally intended to synthesize magnesium calcite, they had added cultures of Microcoleus chtonoplastes (cyanobacteria) to sea water brine.
-After 10 months of continuously shaking the samples they found huntite, magnesite, and aragonite.
+In 2006, Zaitseva et al. noted the precipitation of huntite at room temperature and atmospheric pressure.
+In laboratory experiments originally intended to synthesize magnesium calcite, they had added cultures of Microcoleus chtonoplastes (cyanobacteria) to seawater brine.
+After 10 months of continuously shaking the samples, they found huntite, magnesite, and aragonite.

 In 2012, Hopkinson et al. synthesized the mineral at 52 °C by reacting magnesium calcite with nesquehonite (MgCO3·3H2O).

 Genesis

-Huntite, dolomite and magnesite appear to be so very closely related, that a genetic relationship seems to be implied.
-In a number of instances all three carbonates are found in close association; for example Faust (1953) described huntite occurring together with dolomite and magnesite (amongst other minerals); Carpenter (1961) found huntite associated with aragonite, magnesium calcite and dolomite; Larrabee (1969) reported on huntite together with (amongst many others) aragonite, calcite, dolomite and magnesite in serpentinite on a weathered dunite rock.
+Huntite, dolomite and magnesite appear to be so very closely related that a genetic relationship seems to be implied.
+In some instances, all three carbonates are found in close association; for example, Faust (1953) described huntite occurring together with dolomite and magnesite (amongst other minerals); Carpenter (1961) found huntite associated with aragonite, magnesium calcite and dolomite; Larrabee (1969) reported on huntite together with (amongst many others) aragonite, calcite, dolomite and magnesite in serpentinite on a weathered dunite rock.
 A weathered basalt in Australia was found to contain huntite in association with magnesite (Cole & Lancucki, 1975).
 Huntite together with magnesite was found by Calvo et al. (1995) in lake sediments of Northern Greece.
-Huntite in combination with magnesite occurs in a weathered serpentinite near Hrubšice, Czech Republic according to Němec (1981) According to the mineral and locations database of "mindat.org" huntite, together with aragonite, calcite, dolomite and magnesite can be found in the "U Pustého Mlýna" quarry near Hrubšice, Czech Republic.
+Huntite in combination with magnesite occurs in a weathered serpentinite near Hrubšice, Czech Republic according to Němec (1981) According to the mineral and locations database of "mindat.org" huntite, together with aragonite, calcite, dolomite and magnesite, can be found in the "U Pustého Mlýna" quarry near Hrubšice, Czech Republic.

 Industrial use

 The most common industrial use of huntite is as a natural mixture with hydromagnesite as a flame retardant or fire retardant additive for polymers.
 The heat of a fire will cause huntite to decompose releasing carbon dioxide into the flames.
 This helps to slow the spread of the fire.
-The release of carbon dioxide is endothermic, meaning that it takes in heat, this action helps to cool the burning material, again slowing the spread of the fire.
-These types of mixtures are used as alternatives to the more commonly used aluminium hydroxide.
+The release of carbon dioxide is endothermic, meaning that it absorbs heat, which helps to cool the burning material, slowing the fire's spread.
+These mixtures are alternatives to the more commonly used aluminium hydroxide.